zerosnacks/repro-foundry-issue-3357/README.md

 This will be solved eventually, but it'll still be a while until any of the solutions land.
 On one hand we're working on a better Yul->EVM transform.
 On other the EVM is also moving towards EOF where the problem will no longer exist thanks to SWAPN/DUPN opcodes.

+## Setup

+Run `./scripts/coverage.sh`

+After running you can relaunch the HTTP servers using `./scripts/server.sh`

 ## Reproduction cases

 Multiple cases of lines not being hit and branches not being covered.